Emulsion Bitumen

 In an application of cationic emulsion, we are applying positively charged drops of bitumen to a negatively charged surface.
 The bitumen drops are immediately attracted to the surface and begin to break.
 The emulsion also loses water by evaporation.
 Thus the cationic emulsion has two breaking mechanisms at work and will break faster than a corresponding anionic emulsion.
 A depiction of the application is shown below:

-• Types of bitumen emulsifier and its quantity
+– The types of bitumen emulsifier and its quantity

 BASED ON SETTING TIME